Huster-Hq/DADA/README.md

 python Main.py
 ```
 Place the weights in the `BG-De_model` folder.
-We provide well-trained weights on the public Kvasir dataset, which can be downloaded via this [link]().

 ### - Testing
 Before running the tests, ensure an object detection model is ready.
 For this project, we utilize the YOLOv5l architecture.
-Pre-trained weights, optimized on the Kvasir dataset, can be downloaded from the [link](),Place the weights in the `Detection_model` folder and set the `"state"` parameter of `modelConfig` in `Main.py` to `"eval"`.
+Place the weights in the `Detection_model` folder and set the `"state"` parameter of `modelConfig` in `Main.py` to `"eval"`.

 ```bash
 python Main.py